Universite-Gustave-Eiffel/I-Simpa/Docs/tutorial_industrial_hall.rst

 .. tip::

-	In order to verify that material have been correctly set, you can display the 3D by selecting the 'Material' option in the 'View'>'Material color' menu.
+	In order to verify that material have been correctly set, you can display the 3D by selecting the 'Material' option in the ::menuselection:`View --> Material color` menu.

 .. figure:: images/Tutorial/Screenshot_4_tutorial_3.PNG
    :align: center